Printable SAT Practice Tests PDFs: 25+ FREE Official Tests

 Full-Length Linear Practice Test 6: Questions | Answers | Answer Explanations

-Note that some official practice SATs still include an essay.
-The essay was previously an optional part of the SAT.
-Skip over any practice SAT Essays you come across and focus your studying on the remaining sections of the exam (Math, Reading, and Writing and Language).
+Note that some of these official practice SATs still include an essay.
+The essay was previously an optional part of the SAT that you can skip if you're taking a modern SAT.
 You can also learn more about the ending of the SAT Essay here.

 Practice Test 1: Questions | Answers | Answer Explanations